-I’ve compiled a packing list to help you out (specifically you ladies!), so you know exactly what you should and shouldn’t pack.
+I’ve compiled packing tips for female backpackers, so you know exactly what you should and shouldn’t pack.

 1. Find the right backpack